 This is the most popular selection, combining the two different attributes of squishy latex with the bounce of coils.
 People typically want a combination based on how soft it is and bouncy it is.
 Again, because this is a combo, there are more opportunities to watch out for adhesives (glues), polyurethane foam & fire retardants.
 The best mattresses will have organic cotton fabric, organic cotton fill, organic wool, & organic latex.

 These are more like a thin mattresses.
 It’s not very popular, but I wanted to make sure to mention it because they are kinda neat.
 These thin mats are typically full of wool, cotton, and/or latex and can be stiff when placed on the floor.

 Mamavation Investigation of Organic Mattresses

-Companies that claim to be organic, but don’t have certification are problematic.
+Companies that claim to be organic, but don’t have certification made our not favorite category.
 We have NO idea what claim is real or not.
-Without certification, we can’t be certain about other problems like flame retardants, dangerous adhesives or polyurethane foam.
-Buyer beware!
+Without certification, we certainly can’t be certain about other problems like flame retardants, dangerous adhesives, or polyurethane foam.